Updated: May 2021, August 2021, January 2022

 Asset lifecycle management is a strategic and analytical approach that can be broken down into four stages; planning, purchasing, operation and maintenance, and disposal of assets.

 Through this approach, businesses have the best chance of being able to extend each asset’s useful life.
-As well as calculating depreciation value, identifying asset roles, ensuring health and safety, and taking a preventive maintenance approach.
+As well as calculating depreciation value, identifying asset roles, ensuring health and safety, and taking a preventive maintenance approach to assets and equipment.

 Why Managing Fixed Assets Is Important